 A great resource for helping you prepare your resume and cover letter is your college's Career Services:

 3. Submit a proposal to your Internship Advisor (IA).
-Your proposal should include the following information and be submitted during the first week of your internship.
-[A copy of your proposal must also be sent to the IMS office.]
+Proposals are submitted via the following web form.
+Your proposal should be submitted during the first week of your internship.

 4. Keep a log.
 For each day you work, record the total number of hours.
 You should work a minimum of 60 hours.
 Complete an entry in your log at least once a week.
 Some ideas for information to include in your log: